 - IVA help will affect your credit rating during the IVA period, and for sometime after until you’ve taken steps to repair your credit record.

-- An IVA has a longer period than bankruptcy (typically five or six years, compared to 12 months with bankruptcy).
+- An IVA debt help has a longer period than bankruptcy (typically five or six years, compared to 12 months with bankruptcy).

 - You may need to close your bank account if your bank currently automatically removes money to pay your unpaid debts.